 But if you say ‘eating porridge‘ in Korean, (식은 죽 먹기 shigun chuk meokgi) it means that something is easy to do.
 (It’s ‘a piece of cake‘) It’s as easy as eating porridge.
 Because rice porridge is easy to digest – that’s why rice porridge is a popular meal for people to eat when they are sick.
 My sister in law brought me some lovely kimchi and octopus rice porridge when I was sick.

 All About Eve, MBC, 2000, In Soo is given tofu as he leaves the prison

-Another reason for giving tofu is more practical.
-When Korea was a poor country, prison inmates didn’t get very nutritious food.
-There was no meat and little protein available, so families wanted to give their loved ones something nutritious when they came out of prison and so gave them tofu.
-These days prison inmates are given rice mixed with wheat and barley and are allowed to buy kimchi and meat with their own money.
+These days prison inmates in Korea are still given rice mixed with beans and barley etc but they are also allowed to buy kimchi and meat with their own money.
 So giving tofu is not actually necessary any more.
-But the tradition lives on.
+But the tradition lives on as a symbolic gesture.

-The meaning behind tofu is shown clearly in the tofu scene in the film Lady Vengeance (by Old Boy director Park Chan-wook).
+And tofu can be used as a premonition by showing a character’s state of mind.
+Here in the tofu scene in the film Lady Vengeance (by Old Boy director Park Chan-wook).
 Geum-ja (Lee Young-ae) is given a plate of tofu when she comes out of prison after serving 13 years.
-The white of the tofu symbolizes a new start – she has served her time and can begin a new life free from sin.
-But, in the film, she throws the tofu on the ground …. this signals big trouble ahead.
+But she throws the tofu on the ground suggesting that she is not interested in ‘rehabilitation’….